What is CIS-CAT?

 Which version of CIS-CAT Pro Assessor is right for me?

 - Graphical User Interface (GUI) vs. Command Line Interface (CLI): CIS-CAT Pro v4 is only available through the CLI.
+Once in the command line application, you have the options of using the interactive mode, which walks you through each step.
+Open the command line as an admin and type “-i” to try this method.
 If you prefer a more graphical interface, you’ll want to stick with CIS-CAT Pro v3 for now.

 What’s the difference between CIS-CAT Pro and CIS-CAT Lite?